InnovateForVegas/doc-org-howtos/doc/en/naming.md

 ### Reasoning behind name prefixes

 GitHub does not make it easy to group projects.
-The repository tags (see next section) are useful, but not sufficient.
+The repository tags (see next section) are useful, but not sufficient, and it is possible to use the star feature and group stars by named list.
+These are not ideal, where a way of grouping by directory might be more so.

-The choices for structured repository naming come down to either a fixed project name prefix, a language or framework prefix, or a repository type prefix.
-The name of the repository may vary from the Entity name per Entity repo as appropriate (for example, within the Smart Social Initiative, there is a repository called be-smart-calendar-server-py which does not explicitly include the Initiative name but which is a Component Project of same), and it we can group Entities with the repository tags detailed below, where the tags themselves have the problem use cases described.
+The choices for structured repository naming come down to either a fixed Entity name prefix, a language or framework prefix, or a repository type prefix.
+The name of the repository may vary from the Entity name per Entity repository as appropriate (for example, within the Smart Social Initiative, there is a repository called be-smart-calendar-server-py which does not explicitly include the Initiative name but which is a Component Project of same), and it we can group Entities with the repository tags detailed below, where the tags themselves have the problem use cases described.

 For structured naming, then, and with GitHub presenting repositories sorted most easily by name or last-commit date (that is, Last Update, Name, and the not-useful Stars sort options) in the browser based interface, a prefix that indicates the repository type (see table above for examples) will naturally sort repositories into type sections, with the name of the project component useful thereafter to drill down to the desired component(s).
 Additional information in a suffix allows for similarly-named project components implemented in multiple ways, or with multiple types of external tools, and so on.

 Note also, this naming scheme is useful outside of GitHub, if there are multiple repositories in your local environment you can quickly sort and identify which is for what.
+In a local development directory structure it is also possible, perhaps recommended, to use folders or directories to group Initiative repositories together.

 ### Entity Repository Naming Example